 Information Reporting Interface

-Periodic and event-triggered reporting about object values from the LWM2M Client to the LWM2M Server is achieved through CoAP Observation [OBSERVE].
+Periodic and event-triggered reporting about resource values from the LWM2M Client to the LWM2M Server is achieved through CoAP Observation [OBSERVE].
 This simple mechanism allows the LWM2M Server to send an Observe GET request for an object, which results in asynchronous notifications whenever that object changes (periodically or as a result of an event).
+The minimum and maximum period of notifications can be controlled by including the minimum (pmin) and/or maximum (pmax) period for notifications to be sent in seconds.